emdeh/emdeh.github.io/_posts/2024-01-15-devvortex-walkthrough.md

 # Privilege escalation

-Using `sudo -l` we can list the commands the user can run with root privileges.
+Using `sudo -l` lists the binaries `logan` can run with root privileges.

 ```bash
 logan@devvortex:~$ sudo -l